Health + Safety Policy

 Vaccines

 Receiving a vaccine and boosters—for those eligible and medically able—is one of the most important things one can do to engage in pikuah nefesh, the imperative to save a life.
-We have all seen over the past couple of years as the number of COVID cases and deaths rose and fell based on the actions and decisions of individuals.
+We have all seen over the past several years as the number of COVID cases and deaths rose and fell based on the actions and decisions of individuals.
 We believe that there is a Jewish and moral imperative for all who are able to get vaccinated, and to do so as soon as possible—for your own sake, and for the sake of the broader community.